Anchor and Executive Editor

 With an eclectic mix of feature stories all over Europe and the Middle East, including more stories on Britain’s royal family than she can count, she has, among other things, interviewed Elvis Presley’s distant relatives in Scotland, had exclusive access to the newly-cleaned sculpture of Michelangelo’s David in Florence, Italy, and went live on Today from the North Pole region when the Svalbard Global Seed Vault was opened.

 Before NBC, Dawna worked in Toronto at CTV as a national correspondent, anchor and back-up host for Canada AM.
 In addition, she served as a parliamentary reporter in CTV’s Ottawa bureau, and as a reporter and anchor for CBC-TV in Vancouver.

 Dawna began her journalism career in 1985 at a newspaper in Portage la Prairie before moving on to radio and television stations in Brandon, Saskatoon, Thunder Bay and Winnipeg.
 Born in Winnipeg, Dawna grew up on a farm in Manitoba and graduated with a degree in communications from Red River College.
 In 1993, she received a Southam Fellowship for Journalists from the University of Toronto and in 2009 The Distinguished Alumni Award from Red River College.

-Recently, Friesen was awarded Best National Newscast with Global National at the 2015 Canadian National Screen Awards.
+Recently, Dawna was awarded Best National Newscast with Global National at the 2015 Canadian National Screen Awards.
 Just weeks before starting her second year at Global National, Dawna was also bestowed with the 2011 Gemini Award (now Canadian Screen Awards) for Canada’s best news anchor.

 When she’s not in the office, Dawna enjoys staying up to date on world events, reading, gardening, cooking, and of course, spending time with her son.